serverless/enterprise/docs/insights.md

 Errors happen, and the sooner you know about them after they are introduced the better equiped you are to proactively mitigate their impact.

-On a per function basis, the new error insight runs once per minute, tracks error types reported during the past minute, and compares them with all error types reported over the prior 48 hours.
+On a per function basis, the new error insight runs every five minutes, tracks error types reported during the past five minutes, and compares them with all error types reported over the prior 48 hours.
 An alert is generated when an error type is found that was not present during the prior 48 hours.
 From the activity and insights feed you are able to drill into the details of a specific occurrence of the new error type.

 ### Escalated Invocation Count

 An escalated invocation count can mean good things (e.g. more traffic) or bad things (e.g. higher costs or a runaway function).
 This alert helps you get out in front of both the good and the bad scenarios.

-The escalated invocation count insight runs once per minute and calculates the sum of invocations for a function over the prior five minutes.
+The escalated invocation count insight runs every five minutes and calculates the sum of invocations for a function over the prior five minutes.
 It then compares this most recent five minute invocaton count against the highest five minute invocation count recorded during the prior 48 hours.
 If the most recent five minute invocation count is 25% greater than the highest five minute invocation count over the previous 48 hours an alert will be generated.

 ### Unused memory